 If you are having an elective caesarean section only one person should attend with you (this is due to restrictions in theatre).
 However, a 2nd person can then be an alternative visitor.

 Support person/partners in addition to being screened for signs/symptoms of Covid-19 on arrival and will be expected to wear a face mask at all times in addition to any additional PPE requirements as guided by the staff in that area.

 If you are interested in a home birth, please discuss with your community midwife or contact the team on 01695 656668.

-Please note, our priority is the safety of all women, their babies and our staff.
-For this reason we will be following national Covid-19 pandemic guidance on home births as well as for hospital births, antenatal and postnatal care.
+Please note, our priority is the safety of all pregnant women/people, their babies and our staff.
+For this reason, we will be following national Covid-19 guidance on home births as well as for hospital births, antenatal and postnatal care.
 Your community midwife will discuss this with you during your home assessment visit.
-Requirements will include the ability to be able to follow social distancing guidance and a limit of one birth partner only.

-As the situation is evolving we will continue to review this weekly and update as necessary.
+As the situation continues to evolve, we will continue to review this guidance and update as necessary.

-Please be advised that our guidance may change on a daily basis as we continue to receive national updates.
+Please be advised that our guidance may change as we continue to receive national updates.
 We appreciate your co-operation with the measures that we have put in place for your safety.